 I believed I wasn’t able or worthy, regardless of how much I practiced.

 This stems back a long way for me being an avid athlete I have had to compete at various levels.
-In high school I was top in the state for track and field but was terrified every time I got to the starting line.
-I would even make myself sick prior to races to try and avoid the pressure I felt from my lack of confidence.
-I became my worst critic and it impacted my performance although I was faster than most of my competition.
+In high school, I was top in the state for track and field, but was terrified every time I got to the starting line.
+I would even make myself sick prior to races to try to avoid the pressure I felt from my lack of confidence.
+I became my worst critic, and it impacted my performance, although I was faster than most of my competition.
 I had to learn to fight my inner demon.. confidence.

 I created 5 powerful strategies to beat my inner demon and boost my confidence.

 1. Repeat consistent affirmations when in practice mode.

 2. When feeling doubt or unworthiness, I smile in the mirror.
 Hard to feel doubt when smiling at yourself.

 3. Find a power move.
 Dance it out.
 Skip.
 Frolic.
 Put yourself in a stance that prepares you physically.

 5. Exercise.
 We all feel more confident even with 15 min of basic exercise.
 That quick run around the house will have you coming back feeling like you hiked Kilimanjaro.

 If you take away one thing from my experience it is that confidence can’t be given or earned.
 You have to believe in yourself without a shadow of a doubt.
 Now go confidently in the direction of your dreams I know you will crush it.